CESAR

 Certification and Sustainability Radar

-The construction and commissioning of real estate requires energy.
-Energy efficiency and cost-saving potential are made measurable and transparent by the certification of buildings.
 We use CESAR to analyse green buildings in the Big 7 office property markets (Berlin, Düsseldorf, Frankfurt, Hamburg, Cologne, Munich and Stuttgart).
 In our analysis, we always use the terms ‘certification’ and ‘certified’ to refer to properties which are certified, pre-certified or registered for certification.
-We have investigated the stock of, and demand for office space in these real estate stronghold markets, but not developments under construction or at the planning stage.
-We have taken account of all recognised certificates in Germany, i.e. DGNB, LEED, BREEAM and (specifically for Hamburg) the regionally important ‘HafenCity-Siegel’.
+We have investigated the stock of, and demand for office space in these markets, but not developments under construction or at the planning stage.
+We have taken account of all recognised certificates in Germany, i.e. DGNB, LEED, BREEAM.

 Contact us